 The construction and testing of the 3.0 Station are well covered in articles on our Blog, so I’ll just share a little information about the final result.
 The new antenna system used the same ground-based roof tower arrangement that worked well for the 2.0 station.
 The larger 3.0 antennas are center mounted on a fiberglass cross boom to prevent the Boom from affecting the antenna patterns.
 We’ve also added a 23 cm loop yagi for a third band.
 The 3.0 antenna system also uses a more powerful Azimuth-Elevation Rotator from Alfa-Spid.

 The new 2 m and 70 cm antennas use relays at their feed point to enable remote switching of the antenna’s polarity between Left-Hand and Right-Hand circular polarity.

-The upgraded 3.0 ground station adds a control console for switch the polarity of the antennas and a custom built PPT Router Device to manage PTT sequencing of the radio and the pre-amplifiers at the antennas.
+The upgraded 3.0 ground station adds a control console for switching the polarity of the antennas and a custom-built PPT Router Device to manage PTT sequencing of the radio and the pre-amplifiers at the antennas.

 We continue to use the excellent MacDoppler software to control tracking and Doppler correction in the 3.0 Station.

 The upgrades to the 2.0 Antenna System involved the installation of Polarity Switching relays in the feed points of the 2.0 antennas.
 This upgrade was a fairly straightforward one.